AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Install latest Fedora - either immutable or mutable
 # IMPORTANT!!! - If you choose the immutable variant read the whole document!

+## IMPORTANT!!! - If you're on an immutable distro and have a NVIDIA GPU - read through `RPMFusion-Immutable-HowTO.md` file on how to setup RPMFusion correctly.

 ## IMPORTANT!!! - If you are going to use an immutable variant - create 4GiB for /boot/efi (EFI System partition) and 8GiB for /boot (ext4), rest of the drive should be btrfs.
 It is recommended to have a separate drive for the OS!

 ## IMPORTANT!!! - If you use the immutable variant and you want to use gamescope and mangohud inside a distrobox container check `Apps-In-Distrobox.md`